JuanFelipeAM/JuanFelipeAM.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m **Shashank Pratap Singh**, a mathematician working in representation theory, Hopf algebras, and finite tensor categories.
+I’m **Shashank Pratap Singh**, a PhD Candidate in mathematics at the University of Iowa working in representation theory, Hopf algebras, and finite tensor categories under the guidance of Prof. Ryan Kinser.

 Right now I’m especially interested in: